 - Remove the shells from the water and remove any trapped water.

 - Put the clean shells into the tank.

-As discussed, each hermit crab should be provided with 3-5 shells to prevent fighting.
+As discussed, each hermit crab should have 3-5 shells to prevent fighting.

 Do Hermit Crabs Like Colorful Shells?

 Hermit crabs are small animals with a limited ability to defend themselves.

 Their shells are their primary defense against predators for the protection they afford.
 An additional trait that hermit crabs rely on is their ability to camouflage.

 According to the Journal of Experimental Biology, hermit crabs can distinguish the level of contrast between shells and the surrounding environment.
 The researchers found that hermit crabs would choose shells with minimal contrast over those with strong contrast.

 Hermit crabs won’t choose colorful shells unless they match the surrounding environment.
 If pushed to desperation, a hermit crab may compromise and pick a colored shell.
 In this case, it’ll be highly stressed, believing it’s overly exposed to predators, which can shorten its lifespan.